 Then we turned the corner.
 We’re officially done with the Gulf of St. Lawrence—which is almost as big as an ocean—and into the Atlantic—which by definition is exactly as big as an ocean.
 We last saw her at Sandy Hook.
 But up here, this is the real deal.

-Scarcely 500 nautical miles to the southeast of where we re-entered the Atlantic, the RMS Titanic sank.
+Scarcely 500 nautical miles to the southeast of where we re-entered the Atlantic, the Royal Mail Steamer Titanic sank.
 And she was much bigger than Misty Pearl.
 We’re probably too early to encounter icebergs, but you never know.

-About 150 nautical miles from where we re-entered the Atlantic, the Andrea Gail went down.
-The closest weather buoy to her last reported location registered one-hundred foot waves.
-One-hundred foot waves.
-ONE-HUNDRED FOOT WAVES.
-That’s as tall as a ten-story building.
-To put that into Misty Pearl perspective, at five feet we get really uncomfortable.
-At eight feet we’d be clutching the ditch bag nervously.
-At ten feet we’d be scouring Misty Pearl for a goat or a virgin to sacrifice, because again, you never know.
-One-hundred feet?
+About 150 nautical miles from where we re-entered the Atlantic, the fishing vessel Andrea Gail went down.
+The closest weather buoy to her last reported location registered 100-foot waves.
+100-foot waves.
+100-FOOT WAVES.
+That’s as tall as a 10-story building.
+To put that into Misty Pearl perspective, at 5 feet we get really uncomfortable.
+At 8 feet we’d be clutching the ditch bag nervously.
+At 10 feet we’d be scouring Misty Pearl for a goat or a virgin to sacrifice, because again, you never know.
+100 feet?
 No way we’d find enough virgins.
-Terrifying even to contemplate one hundred-foot waves.
+Terrifying even to contemplate 100-foot waves.